 My New Tangle Knot vs O-Knot

 I created this Tangle Pattern after summer in the Year 2016.
-How I now wish that I remember the story behind each of my tangle patterns.
-Now trying to remember stories behind each tangle pattern becomes a job in itself.
-He He He
+How I wish to remember the story behind each of my tangle patterns.
+Now trying to remember stories behind each tangle pattern becomes a job in itself. …. :)

 If you are anywhere like me; please take time today to document your art journey.